Skip to main content

 • the applicant has made a reportable political donation.

-The commission operates independently of the department and other government departments and plays an important role in building community confidence in the SSD process.
-When determining a DA, the Commission may:
+The Commission operates independently of the Minister, the Department and other government agencies, helping build community confidence in the SSD process.

 • undertake a site inspection or tour of the local area